AdamWhittingham/personal-site/_posts/2022-07-16-care-score.md

 # A simple answer
 There's a simple system that has really helped a few teams with these scenarios:

-**Assign how much you care about an opinion or comment out of ten.**
+<em>Assign how much you care about an opinion or comment out of ten.</em>

 This gives an instant reflection of how confident you are, or how important you think a comment is.